-VIDEO: Surprising Miss Francis NOTES: Sometimes, the most mundane stories are the ones that resonate with a public hungry for a little– just a little! — respite from the drumbeat of awful, disheartening news in the world that day.
+VIDEO: Surprising Miss Francis NOTES: Sometimes, the most mundane stories are the ones that resonate with a public hungry for a little—just a little!—respite from the drumbeat of awful, disheartening news in the world that day.
 So, it was that we got word a local elementary school in Belle, W.Va., was going to spring a surprise on a beloved custodian named Frances Buzzard, a k a ‘Miss Francis.’
 The odd thing was, Miss Francis had never in her life had a birthday party.
 Could this be?
 And what would her reaction be to her first surprise party and a big one at that?
 To quote the credit card commercial: Priceless.
 NUMBERS: You’ll notice I do not list social media view counts for most videos on TheWebTheater, except for when they are unusual.
 This is because sometimes a video may have only a couple hundred views, but that’s just fine as the business or persons or organization that needed to see the video saw it.
-But the ‘Miss Francis’ video went modestly viral on Facebook, wracking up about 80,000 views in a week, with about 1,000 shares and more than 200 comments.
-More significant still– last I looked, not a single comment was negative or snarky.
+But the ‘Miss Francis’ video went modestly viral on Facebook, wracking up more than 91,500 at last count, with about 1,000 shares and more than 200 comments, with an additional 89,000-plus views on YouTube (which is unusual since the Gazette-Mail’s channel is hardly promoted and we are happy to get 200 views for a video there).
+More significant still— last I looked, not a single comment was negative or snarky from among those 200 comments.
+Now, that’s news.
 RELATED:Here is the companion Charleston Gazette-Mail story to the above video.

 VIDEO: Crowdsourcing Appalachian imagery NOTES: ‘Looking at Appalachia’ is a crowd-sourced project that aims to depict life in the 420-county Appalachian region through user-submitted photographs, in an attempt to counter the “visual narrative” imposed on the region by the War on Poverty and other sources.
 LENGTH: 2 min 30 sec SOUNDTRACK: “Against All Odds (ft.
 Zack Markham)” by Lucas the Flow